-Other studies at the Children's Diabetes Centre are looking at preventing hypoglycaemia after exercise, food and nutrition, understanding what causes Type 1 Diabetes, new medicines and analysing trends in patient care.
+Other studies are looking at preventing hypoglycaemia after exercise, food and nutrition, understanding what causes Type 1 Diabetes, new medicines and analysing trends in patient care.

-Media contact: If you have a story to share, please contact Amanda Lewis at firstname.lastname@example.org
+If you have a story to share, please contact Children's Diabetes Centre communications officer Amanda Lewis via firstname.lastname@example.org.